srinidhisrinivas/mcl-misalignment-mouselab/analysis/README.md

 * Install mouselab
   * `pip install -e .`
 * Install other necessary packages for notebooks
-  * `pip install csv pickle pandas numpy matplotlib jupyter statsmodels scipy scikit-learn pymongo`
+  * `pip install -r requirements.txt`
 * Open jupyter notebook
   * `jupyter notebook`

-Data should be present in the `results` folder of the root directory.
-Contact the experimenter for access to the dataset in the appropriate format.
+The experiment data should be present in the `results/anonymized_data` folder of the root directory.

+The following notebooks are relevant for processing the above data:
+* `Data Analysis.ipynb` - statistical analyses of the data
+* `Model Analysis.ipynb`
+  * Creating dataframes for model comparison with spm12
+  * Analysing the results of model comparison with spm12